 NOTE: Because much of the information about individual casinos (see left) comes from various sources, if anyone sees incorrect or out-of-date information, please e-mail email@example.com.

 Seven Stars – The Basics

 Seven Stars is the highest tier level in Caesars Entertainment Corporation's Total Rewards® program, requiring 150,000 or more tier credits in a calendar year.
 Seven Stars is preceded by Diamond, Platinum and Gold.
 Diamond cardholders are required to earn 15,000 to 149,999 tier credits in a calendar year; Platinum, 5,000 to 14,999 tier credits; Gold is the entry-level card available to anyone eligible who signs up.
-Starting in 2013 Caesars began to recogniize those Diamond cardholders who played more than the minimum, but not enough to achieve Seven Stars.
+Starting in 2013 Caesars began to recognize those Diamond cardholders who played more than the minimum, but not enough to achieve Seven Stars.
 Diamond Aspiration Level 2 is achieved at 40,000 tier credits and Diamond Aspiration Level 3 at 80,000.
 To learn more about this, click here.
 To view more information about Seven Stars, click here.